Proton Structure Functions from Holographic Einstein-Dilaton Models: The Einstein-Dilaton model

 In this section we give the details about the Einstein-Dilaton model used in this work.
 We follow Ref.\ \cite{Finazzo:2014zga}, which investigated how the choice of the dilaton potential affects the Debye mass computed from Einstein-Dilaton models.
 The particular choice of potential used in this work corresponds to model B1 (see Sect.\ \ref{ScalarP}) in \cite{Finazzo:2014zga}, which led to a good description of the tensor glueball spectrum and the thermodynamic properties of large $N$ pure Yang-Mills theory.

 We start with a general Einstein-Dilaton action (with at most two derivatives) in the Einstein frame to describe the bulk

-where $\kappa_{5}^{2}=8\pi G_5$, with $G_5$ being Newton's constant in five dimensions.
+where $\kappa_{5}^{2}=8\pi G_5$, with $G_5$ being Newton's constant in five dimensions, coming from a constant coupling $F(z_0)$.
 We consider here the case at zero temperature, and follow the Gubser-Nellore Ansatz \cite{Gubser:2008ny} for the metric given by

 Above, the holographic radial coordinate is given by the scalar field $\phi$ itself.
-The functions $A$ and $B$ depend on $\phi$.
-The potential $V(\phi)$ will be specified in Sect.\ \ref{ScalarP}.
-In the following, we will derive the equations of motion and solve them in order to determine the functions $A$ and $B$ to fully specify the background spacetime (\ref{gs}).
+The functions $A(\phi)$ and $B(\phi)$ depend on the coordinate $\phi$, as well as the potential $V(\phi)$ to be specified in Sect.\ \ref{ScalarP}.
+In the following, we will derive the equations of motion and solve them in order to determine the functions $A(\phi)$ and $B(\phi)$ to fully specify the background spacetime (\ref{gs}).